CU-ESIIL/Innovation-Summit-2024/docs/index.md

 CU Boulder has set negotiated rates with hotels all around Boulder and the surrounding area, which should provide some different options depending on your budget.
 Of these hotels, the **Marriott Boulder**, **Residence Inn Boulder Canyon Boulevard**, **Hilton Garden Inn**, and **Embassy Suites** by Hilton Boulder are the closest to CU Boulder’s East Campus.
 The Hotel Boulderado and the St. Julien Hotel and Spa are further from East Campus, but are within walking distance of Boulder’s Pearl Street Mall–a lively, walking-only street with many shops and restaurants.

-When booking with one of these hotels ([instructions on the site](https://https://www.cu.edu/psc/travel/preferred-hotel-program-local/preferred-hotel-program-local-ucb)), note that you need to mention “The University of Colorado special rate” and that you will be staying for a university-sponsored event.
+When booking with one of these hotels [instructions on the site](https://www.cu.edu/psc/travel/preferred-hotel-program-local/preferred-hotel-program-local-ucb), note that you need to mention “The University of Colorado special rate” and that you will be staying for a university-sponsored event.
 You should be able to get these rates up until the day before the event, but we recommend booking sooner than later to ensure that there is space at your preferred location.

 ## Transportation